Michif Early Learning Pilot Program

 Mandatory Treaty Education K-12 Regina Catholic Schools continue to work closely with the Office of the Treaty Commission to build system wide capacity.
 A team of Treaty Teacher Leaders assist and support teachers at their respectful schools in the successful implementation of the topic of treaties in the classroom and actualization of the Renewed Treaty Resource.
 Teachers of PreKindergarten to grade 12 students are provided professional development opportunities on the implementation of Teaching Treaties in the classroom.

-Cultural Classrooms 1 elementary school (Holy Rosary Community School) and 1 high school (Miller Comprehensive Catholic High School) have established multicultural classrooms that provide increased awareness and understanding of First Nations and Métis cultures within the school.
-These single classrooms embrace First Nations and Métis traditional values, but are inclusive to the diverse population of students in the schools.
+The Cultural Room at Miller Comprehensive Catholic High School was established to provide increased awareness and understanding of First Nations and Métis cultures.
 The Medicine Wheel is an important symbol used in the classroom to promote peace, harmony, balance and connection.

 First Nations Elders "Traditional Knowledge Keepers" in Residence First Nations Elders are available to the schools.
 The Elders in schools assist with cultural awareness, link First Nations and Métis community to school, support the retention and aquisition of First Nations, Métis and Inuit cultures, provide support and advocate for First Nations, Métis and Inuit students and families and assist teachers within the classroom.
 Regina Catholic School Division Elders assist the schools by offering curriculum actualization and promotes Catholic distinctiveness.

 First Nations, Métis & Inuit Education Advisory Committee